mjbeswick/tacit-dom/README.md

 **With Tacit-DOM signals:**

-- ✅ Just use the signal
+- Just use the signal 😎
-- ✅ That's it

 #### The Re-render Roulette 🎰